-Nearly everyone these days has a smartphone, and, if we're being honest, most phones look the same.
+Nearly everyone these days has a smartphone, and, if we're honest, most phones look the same.
 We're all carrying around little black rectangles in our pockets, but that doesn't mean that you can't have a phone that's a little more individual.
-Android is a great choice for an operating system because it's so customisable, and one of the best ways to customise how your Android looks is to download a launcher.
+Android is an excellent choice for an operating system because it's so customisable, and one of the best ways to customise how your Android looks is to download a launcher.
 But with so many launchers to choose from, what's the best choice for you?
 That depends a lot on what exactly you're looking for…

 Wait, What's a Launcher?

-Before we get into the nitty gritty, we should first take a quick look at what exactly a launcher is.
+Before we get into the nitty-gritty, we should first take a quick look at what exactly a launcher is.
 In very basic terms, a launcher is an app that changes the way the home screen of your phone looks.
 All phones come with a pre-installed Android launcher that determines what icons look like, how many icons fit on your screen, how the status bar and notifications look, what kind of fonts are used on screen, and all kinds of other design type things.
 But because this is Android, you're free to change that pre-installed launcher if you like.

-Changing launchers is pretty much as easy as downloading a new one from the Play store and following the instructions that the app gives you when you open it (and it's really no more complicated than that, if you can follow simple instructions, you'll be fine).
-And if you don't like what a launcher has done, then you can simply uninstall it in the same way as you'd uninstall any other app and your phone will go back to normal.
+Changing launchers is pretty much as easy as downloading a new one from the Play store and following the instructions that the app gives you when you open it (and it's no more complicated than that, if you can follow simple instructions, you'll be fine).
+And if you don't like what a launcher has done, then you can just uninstall it in the same way as you'd uninstall any other app and your phone will go back to normal.